Get ready for it to be dark at 4:30.

 It doesn’t have anything to do with Halloween.

 When Daylight Saving Time was expanded in the 2000s the rationale was to give more daylight for trick-or-treating youngsters.
-There are two flaws in this argument; first that regardless of whether you’re on Daylight or Standard time, it’s still pretty dark at the end of October after the dinner hour.
-Second is that in many cities and towns, small children no longer roam the streets on October 31 but are instead directed to safe areas where local merchants or approved homeowners provide peace of mind instead of potentially dangerous treats.
+There are two flaws in this argument; It doesn’t matter whether you’re on Daylight or Standard time.
+It’s still pretty dark at the end of October after the dinner hour.
+Also in many cities and towns, small children no longer roam the streets on October 31.
+Instead they are directed to safe areas where local merchants or approved homeowners provide peace of mind instead of potentially dangerous treats.

-There’s another side to this and while it’s really not the right subject for this forum, consipiracy theorists argue that what really happened was that Daylight Saving Time was extended past Election Day, which would potentially favor some groups and not others, giving one party an advantage.
-Personally I think that’s kind of silly but stranger things have happened.
+There’s another side to this.
+It’s really not the right subject for this forum, but I’ll allow it this once.
+Consipiracy theorists have their own theory.
+They say that what really happened was that Daylight Saving Time was extended past Election Day.
+This would potentially favor some groups and not others.
+This would give one party an advantage.
+Personally I think that’s kind of silly, especially since in 2018, it’s not even true.
+Still, stranger things have happened.

-The bottom line here is that there isn’t a good use case for Daylight Saving Time other than people being accustomed to it.
+Here’s the bottom line.
+There isn’t a good use case for Daylight Saving Time other than people being accustomed to it.
 I personally don’t like it, and I wish it would just stop.